These rules were last updated on November 23, 2020.

 - A remedy will be provided for technical issues only if NAQT has good reason to believe the issue was NAQT’s fault or involved infrastructure controlled by NAQT.

-- A protest is a request for clarification and (if necessary) correction of an error.
+- A protest is a request for correction of a possible error.
 Appropriate subject matter for protests includes…

 - Buzzword is an individual game.
 Players may not collaborate or communicate with any other person during gameplay for any reason.